galliot-us/smart-social-distancing/README.md

 - `[SourcePostProcessor_N]`:

   In the config files, we use the *SourcePostProcessor* sections to specify additional processing steps after running the detector and face mask classifier (if available) on the video sources.
-We support 3 different ones (identified by the field *Name*) that you enable/disable uncommenting/commenting them.
+We support 3 different ones (identified by the field *Name*) that you enable/disable uncommenting/commenting them or with the *Enabled* flag.
     - `objects_filtering`: Used to remove invalid objects (duplicates or large).
       - `NMSThreshold`: Configures the threshold of minimum IoU to detect two boxes as referring to the same object.
     - `social_distance`: Used to measure the distance between objects and detect social distancing violations.